These days, the game fits the name.

 On the verge of being TKO’d, football’s Frazier came alive and the body punching Tennessee offense began wilting the Rams.
 Two drives over seven minutes in length ended in George touchdowns.
 A missed two-point conversion meant Al Del Greco’s field goal with 2:12 left only tied the game, 16-16.

-On the next play from scrimmage, Warner fired downfield to Fort Lauderdale Dillard man Isaac Bruce and Bruce did the rest for a 73-yard touchdown with 1:54 remaining.
+On the next play from scrimmage, Warner fired downfield to Fort Lauderdale Dillard man Isaac Bruce.
+Bruce jumped inside the defender for the ball, then raced the rest of a 73-yard touchdown with 1:54 remaining.

 This wasn’t Manila.
 Frazier could come out for the last round.
 McNair drove Tennessee downfield to the Rams 10.
 With no timeouts and six seconds left on the clock, McNair hit Kevin Dyson, in stride, on a slant.
 Rams linebacker Mike Jones made a textbook tackle of Dyson to keep him a yard short.